Euro zone bond yields drop as German inflation slows | Headlines

 Euro zone bond yields drop as German inflation slows

+Yields move inversely to prices.
+Florian Ielpo, head of global macro at Lombard Odier, said the German numbers boosted expectations the European Central Bank (ECB) might raise interest rates by less than previously assumed, reducing pressure on bonds.

-Euro zone government bond yields fell for the second day running on Tuesday after regional German inflation cooled more than expected.
-Inflation slowed in the populous German states of Bavaria and Baden-Wurttemberg in December, data released at 0900 GMT showed.
-The figures came ahead of the release of data for the whole of Germany at 1300 GMT on Tuesday, and euro zone-wide data on Friday.
+Euro zone government bond yields fell for the second day running on Tuesday after German inflation cooled more than expected.
+German inflation eased in December due to falling energy prices and the government's one-off payment of household energy bills, coming in below expectations.

 "The decline in inflation in German states in December was bigger than expected," said Franziska Palmas, senior Europe economist at Capital Economics.
 Palmas said the figures "suggest that inflation figures for Germany as a whole and for the euro zone... will show a much larger fall in the headline rate than expected".

-Germany's 10-year government bond yield rose early in the session but dropped after the regional data was released, and was last down 6 basis points (bps) to 2.383%.
+Germany's 10-year government bond yield was down 6.5 basis points (bps) to 2.38%.
 It fell 12 bps on Monday as investors anticipated a slowdown in euro zone inflation.
 Yields move inversely to prices.

-Florian Ielpo, head of global macro at Lombard Odier, said the regional German numbers boosted expectations that the European Central Bank (ECB) might raise interest rates by less than expected, reducing pressure on bonds.
-Italy's 10-year bond yield was down 7 bps to 4.49% on Tuesday, after falling 15 bps the previous day.
+Florian Ielpo, head of global macro at Lombard Odier, said the German numbers boosted expectations the European Central Bank (ECB) might raise interest rates by less than previously assumed, reducing pressure on bonds.
+Italy's 10-year bond yield was down 7 bps to 4.49%, after falling 15 bps on Monday.
 The spread between Germany's and Italy's 10-year bond yields narrowed slightly to 209 bps.

-Germany's 2-year bond yield, which is sensitive to interest rate expectations, fell 2 bps to 2.666% on Tuesday, after rising earlier in the session.
+Germany's 2-year bond yield, which is sensitive to expectations on policy rates, fell 1.5 bps to 2.67%, after rising earlier in the session.
 "Let's not rush to conclusions," Ielpo added.
 "We've had two inflation reports in Europe showing declining inflation, which is great but is pretty much reflective of what's happening in energy markets."

 FALLEN SHARPLY Energy prices have fallen sharply in recent months, in part because of mild weather.